jantimon/html-webpack-plugin/docs/template-option.md

 Under the hood it is using a webpack child compilation which inherits all loaders from your main configuration.

-There are two ways to set the loader:
+There are three ways to set the loader:

 ## 1) Don't set any loader